 Condensation is not caused by faulty windows.
 Windows provide a surface for moisture to condense on, warning you there is too much moisture in your home.

 Several things add moisture to the air in our homes.
-Breathing and perspiration adds 3 pints of water per person into the air every day.
-In fact, every activity that uses water increases the level of moisture in the air.
-This includes cooking, laundry, taking showers, and washing dishes.
+Breathing and perspiration add 3 pints of water per person into the air every day.
+Every activity that uses water increases the level of moisture in the air.
+These activities include cooking, laundry, taking showers, and washing dishes.

 Damp air in your home may not seem like the most pressing issue in the world.
-However, it can lead to more serious problems including mold, rotting wood, and insect infestation.
+However, it can lead to more severe problems, including mold, rotting wood, and insect infestation.
 It’s potential threats like these that make controlling the humidity in your home so important.

-Ventilation is the key in allowing moisture and humidity to escape your home.
-Houses are now made tighter than ever; with housewrap, insulation and well-crafted windows from Harvey Building Products, proper steps need to be taken to control humidity.
+Ventilation is the key to allowing moisture and humidity to escape your home.
+Houses are now made tighter than ever; with house-wrap, insulation and well-crafted windows from Harvey Building Products, proper steps need to be taken to control humidity.

 Tips to increase air circulation: